cloudscale-ch/csi-cloudscale/README.md

 * `csi.cloudscale.ch/luks-encrypted`: set to the string `"true"` if the volume should be encrypted with LUKS
-* `csi.cloudscale.ch/luks-cipher`: cipher to use; must be supported by the kernel and luks, we suggest `aes-xts-plain64`
+* `csi.cloudscale.ch/luks-cipher`: cipher to use; must be supported by the kernel and LUKS, we suggest `aes-xts-plain64`
 * `csi.cloudscale.ch/luks-key-size`: key-size to use; we suggest `512` for `aes-xts-plain64`